New York State Route 110: Route description

 Now in Huntington, NY 110 crosses into East Melville, passing through several commercial strips, entering exit 49S–N of the Long Island Expressway (I-495), a cloverleaf interchange.
 After the Long Island Expressway, NY 110 reduces from six lanes to four, intersecting with CR 3 (Pinelawn Road).
 The route crosses several streets in at-grade junctions, crossing Old Country Road before changing names to Walt Whitman Road.
-After the name change, NY 110 crosses into an interchange with the Northern State Parkway (exit 40).
+After the name change, NY 110 crosses into an interchange with the Northern State Parkway (exit 40) and becomes a four-lane boulevard.
 Continuing north along Walt Whitman Road, NY 110 proceeds north through a commercial strip in Melville.
-The route proceeds north as a four lane boulevard for several miles, crossing West Hills County Park and past Walt Whitman Shops.
+The route proceeds north as a four-lane boulevard for several miles, crossing West Hills County Park and past Walt Whitman Shops.
 Just north of Walt Whitman Shops, NY 110 enters an at-grade intersection with NY 25 (West Jericho Turnpike) in the hamlet of South Huntington.

 North of NY 25, NY 110 shrinks to a two-lane road, crossing through South Huntington as Walt Whitman Road until the junction with New York Avenue, where that name terminates.
 NY 110 then proceeds northwest along New York Avenue, crossing through Huntington Station through a long commercial strip.
 Crossing through the village, NY 110 intersects with CR 11 (Pulaski Road).
 Passing the Huntington Public Library, NY 110 crosses under the Port Jefferson Branch of the Long Island Railroad and the Huntington station.
 Expanding back to four lanes, the route continues through Huntington, bending northwest at Henry Street.
 NY 110 crosses northwest, passing a large shopping center.

 Reducing itself back to two lanes, NY 110 passes Huntington Rural Cemetery, crossing into Huntington Village.
 Now a two-lane commercial street, the route crosses past several blocks of businesses, intersecting with NY 25A (Main Street) before turning northeast out of the downtown section.
 Now in the Fort Hill section of Huntington, NY 110 proceeds northeast along New York Avenue, soon crossing back into Huntington Village.
 Passing Mill Dam Park, NY 110 intersects with the northern terminus of CR 35 (Mill Dam Road).
 Crossing through the Southdown section of Huntington, NY 110 bends northeast alongside Huntington Harbor, a part of Huntington Bay.
 Crossing into the hamlet of Halesite, NY 110 intersects with Youngs Hill Road, where the designation terminates.